molepigeon/think-2406-lab/2_container_registry/2_onboarding.md

 ## Using the IBM Cloud Container Registry CLI

 You can use the `ibmcloud cr` command line tool to interact with IBM Cloud Container Registry.
-The Container Registry plugin is installed on your lab machine, but you can install it on your machine once `ibmcloud` is installed by typing `ibmcloud plugin install container-registry`.
+The Container Registry plugin is installed on your lab machine, but you can install it on your own workstation once `ibmcloud` is installed by typing `ibmcloud plugin install container-registry`.

 1. Run `ibmcloud cr`.
 A list of valid commands is displayed.
 2. Run `ibmcloud cr images --help`.
 Valid parameters for the image list command is displayed.